-This course covers all of the content required for the Certified Associate (formerly known as the Qualified Associate) or Desktop Specialist certifications.
+This course covers all of the content required for the Data Analyst (the new version of the Certified Associate) or Desktop Specialist certifications.

 What do students like you say?

 "With this course i got certified as a Tableau Desktop Specialist.
 THANKS Phillip!" - Juan Sebastian Rodriguez Casas